mdchad/bambu-assignment/README.md

 ## Getting Started

 [The Deployed App](https://d1l0buvv1sm9ma.cloudfront.net/).
-The app is reponsive and be viewed on mobile
+The app is reponsive and can be viewed on mobile

 or can start locally: